 Instructions

-- Heat 3 tablespoon of flavorless oil in your large pan over medium to medium-high heat.
+- Heat 3 tbsp of flavorless oil in your large pan over medium to medium-high heat.

 - Add your ginger, scallion whites, and garlic.
 Cook until the onion whites start to get translucent.